Workshops & Events

 Ongoing since January of 2016

 As the Ogden Newspapers Visiting Professor of Media Innovation at West Virginia University's Reed College of Media, you can generally find me at many of the events at the Media Innovation Center.
 We've had workshops, make-a-thons, Wikipedia edit-a-thons, 360 video training and more.

 Eddie Adams Workshop

-October 2015 in Jeffersonville, NY
+Ongoing each fall in Jeffersonville, NY

 Each fall one hundred of the best up-and-coming student and beginning photographers come to what's known as "The Farm" in Sullivan County, NY for a weekend of intense photography.
 The Eddie Adams Workshop has become a rite of passage for so many in photojournalism.
 I was honored to be in the first class of students, and I am privileged to be among the faculty and board nearly 30 years later.
 Student applications are taken every spring.
 APPLY

 Freep Film Festival

 Back for our second year, the Freep Film Festival will be bigger and better in 2015.
 More films.
 More related events.
 More to talk about.
 The full lineup will be announced in February.